-Yet despite the limited variety of traditional ingredients, Slovak dishes provide quite a range of flavors.
+Despite the limited variety of traditional ingredients, Slovak dishes provide quite a range of flavors.
 This should become all the more obvious from our compendium of Slovak food.

-Where Is Your Toothbrush? is proud to present 13 dishes that will make you crave Slovak food.
+With that, we are proud to present 34 traditional dishes of Slovakia that will make you crave Slovak food.